 Bullying is when one person or a group of people intimidates or excludes another with the deliberate intention of being hurtful.
 Bullying is characterised by being persistent and targeted.
 It can take the form of many different types of behaviour including verbal and physical violence.

 Bullying of any kind is not acceptable at Fressingfield School.
 We have a responsibility to promptly and effectively deal with the issue of bullying and to treat the issue seriously.

-Any children that are a target of bullying will be supported and helped.
+Any children that are harmed by bullying will be supported and helped.
 This might take the form of self-esteem building or assertiveness activities and the use of restorative techniques.

-Any pupil found to be bullying will need to learn different behaviour patterns and we will also support this process.
+Any pupil found to be harming others by bullying will need to learn different behaviour patterns and we will also support this process.

-We recognise that some children are more at risk from bullying than others.
+We recognise that some children are more at risk of harm from bullying than others.
 These might be children who;

-- do not have a close friend in school

-- are shy or are obviously different from the majority

-- have Special Educational Needs.
+- do not have a close friend in school - are shy or are obviously different from the majority - have Special Educational Needs, Disability or Vulnerability.

-We will remain vigilant about the possibility of bullying and we will listen to the concerns of the children in our school.
+We will remain vigilant about the possibility of bullying, and we will listen to the concerns of the children in our school.